zeruhur/plerion/015_rules_summary.md

 If an attack is **impaired** , the damage die is reduced to 1d4, regardless of weapon.
 If the attack is **enhanced**, the attacker rolls 1d12.
 Attacks with the **blast** quality affect all blast targets, rolling separately for each.

+If multiple dice are listed in the weapon's damage dice, take the highest result.

 ## DAMAGE
 If an attack takes a PC's HP exactly to 0, the player rolls on the [**Scars Table**](#scars-table) table.